Whatsapp Icon

 Radiation Therapy: When radiation therapy is directed towards certain areas of the body, particularly the chest or abdominal region, it can inadvertently affect the heart and blood vessels.
 This can result in weakened blood vessels that are less capable of maintaining normal blood pressure levels, leading to hypotension.

-Surgery: Surgical procedures to remove cancerous tumors can also pose a risk for hypotension.
+Surgery: Surgical procedures to remove cancerous tumours can also pose a risk for hypotension.
 The physical stress of surgery, along with potential blood loss, can significantly drop blood pressure levels.
-Moreover, anesthesia used during surgery can lower blood pressure as well.
+Moreover, anaesthesia used during surgery can lower blood pressure as well.

 Cancer-Specific Causes

 In summary, both cancer treatments and the disease itself can contribute to the development of hypotension.
-It's important for patients and healthcare providers to be aware of these risks and monitor blood pressure levels closely throughout the treatment journey.
+Patients and healthcare providers need to be aware of these risks and monitor blood pressure levels closely throughout the treatment journey.
 Addressing hypotension promptly can help minimize its impact on the patient's quality of life and overall treatment outcomes.

 For more insights on managing cancer-related complications, continue exploring our blog.